Critical Access Hospital Accreditation Fact Sheet

-- The Joint Commission has accredited hospitals for nearly 70 years and has accredited critical access hospitals (CAH) for nearly 20 years.
+- The Joint Commission has been accrediting hospitals for over 70 years and critical access hospitals (CAH) for more than 20 years.

-- Currently, of the critical access hospitals in the U.S., nearly 357, or about 26.7%, are accredited by The Joint Commission, and nearly 72% of accredited critical access hospitals are accredited by The Joint Commission.
+- Currently, of the CAHs in the U.S., 360, or about 26.8%, are accredited by The Joint Commission, and 68% of accredited CAHs are accredited by The Joint Commission.

-The Joint Commission obtained deemed status recognition for its Critical Access Hospital Accreditation Program from the Centers for Medicare & Medicaid Services (CMS) in 2002, allowing The Joint Commission to conduct both conversion (the initial survey to transition from a general acute care hospital to become a critical access hospital) and recertification surveys.
+The Joint Commission obtained deemed status recognition for its Critical Access Hospital Accreditation Program from the Centers for Medicare & Medicaid Services (CMS) in 2002, allowing The Joint Commission to conduct both conversion (the initial survey to transition from a general acute care hospital to become a CAH) and recertification surveys.

 For a facility to be designated by CMS as a CAH, it must: